TL;DR - Key Takeaways

 Cold immersion activates both the sympathetic (“energizing”) and parasympathetic (“calming”) branches of the nervous system, which together regulate cardiovascular balance.
 Over repeated exposure, the body becomes more efficient at equilibrium and blood flow.

 For many, the first few breaths in cold water feel electric.
 With continued practice, the body finds stillness in the intensity.
-Our "the chill" session offers a safe and guided entry into this balance.

 Science Behind Cold Exposure